Looking for the best memory cards for GoPro Hero 8? We have put together a short guide to help you get the most out of your camera.

 - microSDXC (64GB and above)

 To ensure your camera reaches its full potential, we want to make sure you’re kitted out with the best memory cards.
-There are several cards that work well, so to help you out, we have rounded up the best memory cards for the GoPro Hero 8.
-Check them out below!
+There are several cards that work well, so to help you out, we have rounded up the best memory cards for the GoPro Hero 8:

 The SanDisk Extreme line is a great choice for use in any of GoPro’s latest models.
 This card has been officially recommended by GoPro in their Works with GoPro Guide.
 Specifically designed for action cameras, ultra-fast read and write speeds of up to 160MB/s and 90MB/s, means you can make the most out of your device’s abilities.
 Available here.